 The present disclosure relates to portable devices for exercising muscles in the ankle, foot, and/or leg, and related methods.
-More particularly, the present disclosure relates to portable devices, and related methods, for exercising muscles in the ankle, foot, and/or leg of a user to increase blood circulation, which may, for example, assist in preventing venous thromboembolism.
+More particularly, the present disclosure relates to 20 of VTE related medical cases, it may be desirable to provide portable devices, and related methods, for exercising muscles in the ankle, foot, and/or leg of a user to increase blood circulation, which may, for example, assist in preventing venous thromboembolism.